115 bridges, 63 tunnels...and that's just Mazatlán to Durango!

 The total tolls for Mazatlán-Durango / Durango-Mazatlán travel on Federal Highway 40D

-As of June 2015 the tolls for travel between Mazatlan and Durango on highway 40D in a passenger car are roughly 500 pesos.
-It is possible that these toll charges will be reduced, stay tuned!
+The tolls for travel between Mazatlan and Durango on highway 40D in a passenger car are roughly $50 dollars.

 Mexico Federal Highway 40 / 40D